ljamesd15/Transaction-Tracker/README.md

 # Transactions-Tracker
-An independent side project where users can monitor their both incoming and outgoing expenses.
+An independent side project where users can monitor their both incoming and outgoing transactions.

 This program, using SQLite, stores user information, user transactions, user preferences, and program preferences.
 The database securely stores user password with BCrypt and more information